nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - rename all unused auto saves in a game to 'restored auto save'
 - import screenshots without 100% match into 'Unknown' category
 - check for weird save state duplicates on first start of new version
-- blank slate for cd based games mentioning / linking to new guide
 - Use array controller and improve core data fetching in save state manager

 ### unordered